ridvandemir/detection-lab2/README.md

 Tools Used

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Splunk for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Suricata for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Kali Linux and Atomic Red Team to create realistic network traffic and attack scenarios.

 Network Diagram